shinomineko/k8s/k8s.md

 - Isolated environments
 - As in, they can have their own processes, networks, mounts.
 Just like VM
-- Except they can share the same kernel
+- Except they share the same kernel

 <img src="https://i1.wp.com/www.docker.com/blog/wp-content/uploads/Blog.-Are-containers-..VM-Image-1-1024x435.png" alt="containers vs vm" style="width: 500px;">